Quietum Plus Review: Can a Supplement Cure Tinnitus?

 Quietum Plus ingredients

-It’s a sign of a low-quality supplement brand in our opinion when the ingredient doses are unlisted, because this information is necessary for consumers to ensure the efficacy and safety of a supplement.
-Supplement manufacturers are also required by the FDA to list ingredient doses.
+It’s a sign of a low-quality supplement brand when ingredient doses are unlisted, because this information is necessary for consumers to ensure the efficacy and safety of a supplement.

-We are unable to identify any clinical trials showing the above-listed ingredients to be effective for the treatment of tinnitus.
-We can’t even find any studies testing them for this purpose, and the manufacturer of Quietum Plus cites no medical studies proving them to be effective.
+We can’t even find any studies testing them for this purpose, and the manufacturer of Quietum Plus cites no medical studies proving them to be effective on their website at the time of updating this article.

-Vitamin A may be effective for the treatment of tinnitus, especially in those with a vitamin A deficiency, according to a medical review on tinnitus treatments published by the National Academies Press.
-However, the researchers noted that it’s unsafe to supplement with vitamin A at high doses because it’s a fat-soluble vitamin so there is a risk of overdose, and there are no dosages listed in Quietum Plus.
+However, the researchers noted that it’s unsafe to supplement with vitamin A at high doses because it’s a fat-soluble vitamin, so there is a risk of overdose, and there are no dosages listed in Quietum Plus.

-Zinc is included in Quietum Plus and is frequently included in tinnitus supplements but we can’t find any evidence of its efficacy.
 A 2016 medical review on zinc supplementation for the treatment of tinnitus concluded the following: “We found no evidence that the use of oral zinc supplementation improves symptoms in adults with tinnitus.”

-Quietum Plus not only fails to publish ingredient doses, but also fails to publish an inactive ingredients list.
-Inactive ingredients include things like the capsule material, preservatives and flavoring agents.
 As we discussed in our review of another supplement that fails to publish inactive ingredients called Quantumind, it’s a consumer safety issue to omit this.

-But there’s another, potentially more important reason why we would recommend avoiding Quietum Plus which we’ll discuss in the next section.
+But there’s another, potentially more important reason why we would recommend avoiding Quietum Plus, which we’ll discuss in the next section.

 Our Concerns About ClickBank Products